Our Curriculum Vision

 - Use of multimedia, visual or aural stimulus;

 - Participation in physical or athletic activity;

 - Extracurricular clubs and activities.

 These information sheets have been prepared by teachers to support your child with their learning each term.
 They will include subject specific language and vocabulary from Tier 1 to 3 across the different curriculum areas.
 Key texts that you can enjoy together at home and a list of spellings are included, with some ideas for home learning.

 Phonics and Spelling

 We value the importance of reading as a skill for life.
 Children take part in reading activities each day, either through one to one reading with an adult, group reading, guided reading or reading for pleasure.
-We use a range of books to support children’s reading development; these are a mixture of phonic books aligned with Letters and Sounds, ‘real’ books, banded ‘scheme’ books, amongst others.
+Children have access to a range of decodable fiction and non-fiction texts that are matched to their personal sound awareness.

 Children are encouraged to develop a love for books and reading through individual, guided and shared reading.
 Our long term topics also have key texts, which inspire the childrens' work.
 Children take a reading book home each day and are encouraged to read and discuss books at home with their family.